jing-xiang/tp/docs/DeveloperGuide.md

 The abstract `Command` class has been implemented to introduce an additional layer of abstraction between I/O and command execution, allowing for separation of handling command keywords and executing commands.

 The `Command` class has been subdivided into further packages for similar commands, such as `AddCommand` and `EditCommand`.
-There are other more niche children classes that have not been aggregated into a package as well.
+There are other niche children classes that have not been aggregated into a package as well.

 <ins>Implementation Details</ins>